DataDog/integrations-core/docs/developer/tutorials/snmp/how-to.md

 As an alternative to [`.snmprec` files](./sim-format.md), it is possible to [use a walk as simulation data](http://snmplabs.com/snmpsim/documentation/building-simulation-data.html#using-snmpwalk-reporting).
 This is especially useful when debugging live devices, since you can export the device walk and use this real data locally.

-To do so, paste the output of a [walk query](#walk-query) into into a `.snmpwalk` file, and add this file to the test data directory.
+To do so, paste the output of a [walk query](#walk-query) into a `.snmpwalk` file, and add this file to the test data directory.
 Then, pass the name of the walk file as the `community_string`.
 For more information, see [Test SNMP profiles locally](#test-snmp-profiles-locally).

 ## Find where MIBs are installed on your machine